Kweku-A/ScrumExaminerDemo/README.md

 - Presentation: Contains UI related implementations
 - Data: Contains the data layer implementaions
 - Domain: Domain layer implementations (Core to the feature)

+### App
+The app module serves as the starting/connecting point for all features

 The app is still being developed and will be refactored accordingly
 - No tests have been added